 If members of the party approach the village, there is a 50% chance they will be attacked immediately by 5d100 soldiers (a mix of cambions and alu-demons).
-If not attacked, they will parley with the party members.
-They are not interested in the activities of other planes, but might provide assistance to the characters if they help destroy a neighboring village.
-Of course, helping demons prey on each other changes the alignment of party members one step toward chaotic evil.
+If not attacked, they will parley with the party mem-

 17. The Caverns of Zuggtmoy